maliahavlicek/go-hrvatska/README.md

 * **ipad pro 9.7 portrait view**
 The site looked really bad for this view and I didn't want to waste more time for tablet CSS tweaking so I changed my breakpoint from 768px to 992.

+* **room vs trips inconsistent button issue** Accommodation page button took you to next page, but trip button did a slide down, made things consistent.

+* **email accommodation link is hard to make out** Unit testing showed that the inline style for accommodations a tag wasn't working.
+I forgot to assign the value to the replacement string.

 ## Deployment
 Note: The coding for the project was done in PyCharm in a local environment with default configurations as it only requires javascript, CSS and HTML files.
 This website is